daido1976/cat-markdown-code-blocks/README.md

+# [WIP] cat-markdown-code-blocks

-[WIP] Concatenate the code in a markdown-like format for ChatGPT.
+Concatenate the code blocks in a markdown-like format for ChatGPT.